-The Audit and Scrutiny Committee reviewed its performance on 22 June 2021 using the self-assessment checklist contained within the Audit Committees: Practical Guidance for Local Authorities and Police (2013 Edition).
+The Audit and Scrutiny Committee is due to review its performance in June 2022 using the self-assessment checklist contained within the Audit Committees: Practical Guidance for Local Authorities and Police (2013 Edition).

-Ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful
+Ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful.

-The Chief Executive is also the Council's Chief Financial Officer, as outlined in Section 1 of the Local Government Finance Act (Northern Ireland) 2011.
+The Acting/Temporary Chief Executive is also the Council's Chief Financial Officer, as outlined in Section 1 of the Local Government Finance Act (Northern Ireland) 2011.
 The Chief Financial Officer is charged with ensuring the lawfulness and financial prudence of decision-making, providing advice and guidance and ensuring that expenditure incurred was lawful.